Northbrook woman gives 'Wheel of Fortune' a spin, donates winnings to Misericordia

 "When I did my video I held up this game and I told them that, and I said my son plays this game every day.
 Wouldn't it be great if he could see his mom on 'Wheel of Fortune'?"

-The decision-makers thought so, too, especially since Bonnie would donate any cash winnings to Misericordia, where Christopher has lived for the past 11 years.
+The decision-makers thought so, too, especially since Romniak would donate any cash winnings to Misericordia, where Christopher, who has developmental disabilities, has lived for 11 years.

-Developmentally disabled, the Romniaks said, he's a veteran Special Olympics athlete who's worked multiple jobs within and outside the large Misericordia campus, a charity of the Archdiocese of Chicago.
-Among other things Christopher has served as a fan greeter at White Sox games and worked in the charity's on-campus recycling and coffee-packing programs.
+He's a veteran Special Olympics athlete who's worked multiple jobs within and outside the large Misericordia campus, a charity of the Archdiocese of Chicago.
+Among other things, Christopher has been a fan greeter at White Sox games and worked in the charity's on-campus recycling and coffee-packing programs.

-He did get to see his mom on the "Wheel of Fortune," with his friends in a watch party at Misericordia.
-The Lodge of Northbrook also held one, though the Romniaks picked up Bonnie's mother, Ann, and watched the program from the Homer Glen home of their other son, Brian, so 1-year-old granddaughter, Clara Rose, could stay put.
+He did get to see his mom on the "Wheel of Fortune," with his friends at a watch party at Misericordia.
+The Romniaks picked up Bonnie's mother, Ann, and watched the program from the Homer Glen home of their other son, Brian, so 1-year-old granddaughter Clara Rose could stay put.
 Bob and Bonnie's daughter, Katie, joined them.

-Bonnie Romniak, joining Gina Evans of Chicago's Calumet Heights neighborhood and Bartlett's Jake Barrutia on the "Wheel" episode taped Sept.
-2 in Culver City, California, ended up winning $9,800.

 "I was ready to pounce on the 'Prize Puzzle.'
-I knew the answer (flame broiled sirloin steak), on my second or third turn I knew what it was, and the fella next to me beat me to it," said Bonnie, an infant preschool resource teacher at Bright Horizons at Northbrook before retiring in 2018.
+I knew the answer (flame broiled sirloin steak).
+On my second or third turn I knew what it was, and the fella next to me beat me to it," Bonnie said.

-Bob Romniak -- "Bodacious Bob," Bonnie called him on air -- retired in 2010 after 30 years with the Department of Streets and Sanitation in Chicago, where they lived until moving to Northbrook in 2015.

-COVID-19 did impact the normal "Wheel of Fortune" guest experience.
-Contestants were required to provide a negative COVID test in order to get on the program, and no other family member was allowed to attend.
-The audience was composed solely of contestants from the six "Wheel" episodes taped in the Culver City studio on Sept.
-2.
+COVID-19 affected the normal "Wheel of Fortune" guest experience.
+Contestants were required to provide a negative COVID test, and no other family member was allowed to attend.
+The audience was composed solely of contestants from the six "Wheel" episodes taped Sept.
+2 in the Culver City studio.

-"We clapped really loud so it sounded like 150 people," Bonnie said.

 Rather than a green room, a portion of a parking garage was roped off and appointed with socially distanced tables and chairs.
-Eventually the contestants were brought into the "Jeopardy" studio prior to the taping.
+Eventually, the contestants were brought into the "Jeopardy" studio for the taping.

-"As we were sitting there waiting for things to begin, walking by was this lady in a jogging suit and a pony tail," Bonnie said.
+"As we were sitting there waiting for things to begin, walking by was this lady in a jogging suit and a pony tail," Romniak said.
 "It was Vanna (White).
-She said 'Hi' to everybody, 'I'm glad you're here, have a good time,' something along those lines."
+She said 'Hi' to everybody, 'I'm glad you're here, have a good time.'"

 Romniak didn't remember exactly what she said to host Pat Sajak, which had her feeling a little "scary" before seeing Tuesday's show.